American Rescue Plan Act (ARPA)

 In 2021, the City hired Laberge Group to facilitate the creation of Kingston’s Economic Recovery Plan.
 The Plan follows all federal guidelines, incorporates extensive community input, and builds upon existing community projects, while supporting new initiatives that support recovery from the pandemic.
 The Plan, which was the direct result of input from the public was approved by the Kingston Common Council in April 2022.

-The purposes of this page is to keep the public continually informed on Kingston's ARPA activities, as programs and projects outlined in the plan are implemented.
+The purpose of this page is to keep the public continually informed on Kingston's ARPA activities, as programs and projects outlined in the plan are implemented.
 Documents on the right hand column of this page contain documents and weblinks designed to achieve this purpose.
 Readers who have questions are encouraged to contact Reynolds.

 Designated project areas in the Economic Recovery Plan including the following: